 Several abstracts need to be submitted for a symposium proposal.
 First, the symposium chair should submit a symposium abstract (a summary of the topics/scheduled presentations).
-Then, using the "Individual Presentation and Details" step, the chair can either complete the symposium presentation abstracts (the summary of the specific solution, interpretation, point of view, etc.) for each presenter OR they can click the blue dialogue icon to email each presenter a request to complete the task.
+Then, using the "Individual Presentation and Details" step, the chair can either complete the symposium presentation abstracts (the summary of the specific solution, interpretation, point of view, etc.) for each presenter OR they can click the invite button to email each presenter a request to complete the task.
 The discussant is not required to complete an abstract but should be listed in the author/presenter section of the symposium abstract.

 Panel Discussions are 50 minute sessions (e.g., discussions about educational topics, career development, funding opportunities), designed to allow for discussion among presenters as well as provide a forum for interaction with session attendees.
 Panel discussions are expected to have two or more speakers, depending on the structure of the session.
 Panels do not require empirical data and also, do not require formal presentations from panelists.
 Instead, this format is particularly good for active discussions between panelists and between the panelists and the audience.
 Only one abstract needs to be submitted per proposed panel.

 Debates are 50 minute sessions representing different views on a central topic.
 Only one abstract needs to be submitted per proposed debate.
 Debate submissions will include up to 5 participants; 1 chair/moderator and up to 2 presenters on each side of the topic; all debates require a chair.
 Debate presentations will include an introduction to the topic, allow each side 5 minutes to present their side, and then each side has 2 minutes for rebuttal.
 The chair will then open the discussion to the audience members.
 One abstract should be submitted per debate.
 The abstract should include a summary of the topic to be debates along with a description of each of the opposing sides.